palaa159/Docs/OpenBCI Software/01-OpenBCI_GUI.md

 <img src="https://github.com/OpenBCI/Docs/blob/master/assets/images/GUI_Impedance.png?raw=true" width="100%">

 ## Decrease Setup Time by Saving/Loading Settings
 Starting with GUI V3, you can save and load a snapshot of nearly every setting in the GUI (ex.
-Time Series Channel Settings) with capital 'S' and capital 'L' on your keyboard!
+Time Series Channel Settings) by using a dropdown menu or keyboard shortcuts.

+![Config Button] (../assets/images/GUI_Config_Button_Screenshot.png)

 Start the system first.
-Then, arrange the GUI to how you like it and __press Shift + 'S' to Save__.
+Then, arrange the GUI to suit your needs and __click "Config"-->"Save Settings"__.
 You will see a message saying "Settings Saved!"

-Afterwards, or the next time you open the GUI, just __press Shift + 'L' to Load__.
+Afterwards, or the next time you open the GUI, just __click "Config"-->"Load Settings"__.
 If the settings are incompatible (ex. loading 16 channels while using 8), the GUI will show an error at the bottom .
 If all is well, the GUI will display "Settings Loaded!" as the GUI snaps directly to your desired settings!
 Please allow 1-2 seconds to successfully apply settings to Cyton and Ganglion boards.

+Alternatively, you can Save and Load with capital 'S' and capital 'L' on your keyboard!

 ## Other Keyboard Shortcuts
 __Use the spacebar to start or stop the data stream!__ You can use _lowercase 'b' to set "Bias Don't Include"_ on all channels, or _uppercase 'B' to set "Bias Include"_ on all channels.